-The RTI Team meets monthly to review data, academic, social, and emotional needs of the students.
-The Team also discusses clear expectations for instruction (Rigor, Relevance, Relationship); facilitates the development of a systemic approach to teaching (Gradual Release, Essential Questions, Activating Strategies, Teaching Strategies, Extending, Refining, and Summarizing); and aligned processes and procedures.
+The Leadership Team meets monthly to review data, academic, social, and emotional needs of the students.
+The team also discusses clear expectations for instruction (Rigor, Relevance, Relationship); facilitates the development of a systemic approach to teaching (Gradual Release, Essential Questions, Activating Strategies, Teaching Strategies, Extending, Refining, and Summarizing); and aligned processes and procedures.
 This information was provided to the Educational Excellence School Advisory Committee to help develop the School Improvement Plan.

-The Instructional Leadership Team (ILT) will monitor and adjust the school's academic and behavioral goals through data gathering and data analysis.
-The ILT will monitor the fidelity of the delivery of instruction and intervention and provide levels of support and interventions to students based on data.
-Additionally, the team will gather and analyze data to determine professional development for faculty as indicated by student intervention and achievement needs.
+The Instructional Leadership Team (ILT) will monitor and adjust the school's academic and behavioral goals through the utilization of Power BI and other points of data analysis.
+The ILT will monitor the fidelity of the delivery of instruction and interventions and provide necessary levels of support.
+Additionally, the team will gather and analyze data to determine professional development needs for faculty to improve student academic achievement.

 Furthermore, the ILT will complete the following: